-This section describes how to define the workers' compensation account information and rates for each legal entity.
+This section describes how to configure the workers' compensation account information and rates for each legal entity.
 This defines what states or provinces the legal entity operates in, the workers' compensation account or policy numbers, and a rate for each classification code which determines the amount of premiums employees pay.

 Before You Begin: This configuration requires that the appropriate legal entities have already been set up in Dayforce.
 For more information about setting up legal entities, see Org Payroll Setup > Legal Entity.

 In the United States, the workers' compensation rate can apply to the employer or the employee.
 Usually, if an employee pays workers' compensation premiums then the employer pays a matching amount.
+Important: This topic does not cover configuration for required workers compensation taxation in the states of NM, ND, OH, OR, WA, or WY.
+More information is avaialble in Tax Settings and Tax Qualifiers for Tax Authorities about how to configure those taxes to be collected, remitted, and filed through the Dayforce Tax Service. |

-To define legal entity workers' compensation policies:
+Configure legal entity workers’ compensation policies

 - Go to Org Setup > Org Payroll Setup > Legal Entity.
+Dayforce shows the legal entities that have already been configured.

-- Select the Workers Comp tab.
+- Select a legal entity, click the Workers Comp tab, and then click Add.

 - In the State / Province drop-down list, select the name of the state or province to which the code belongs.